Knotx/knotx/documentation/src/main/wiki/Knot.md

 ### Knot Context
 Knot Context is a model which is exchanged between [[Server|Server]] and Knot.
 Server forward Knot Context to Knots and gets Knot Context back from them.
-So Knot Context keeps information about a site visitor request, a current processing status and a site visitor response.
+So Knot Context keeps information about site visitor request, current processing status and site visitor response.
 Next we will use *client* and *site visitor* words equivalently.

 Knot Context contains: